MCDevKit/cmcc-docs/commandlang/annotations/query.md

 ---
 layout: page
 parent: Annotations
+grand_parent: CommandLang
-title: OnQuery
+title: Query
 ---

 # Query

-This annotation executes a function every time the value from Molang query becomes true.
+This annotation binds a boolean value from Molang query to a field.

 ***This annotation requires an entity behavior pack definition present in project in order to inject the animation controller.***